sandipsahoo2k2/my/articles/engineering/ds/binary_trees.md

       - A while loop checking on the queue.isEmpty()
       - another for loop on the size of the queue on each iteration which tells the size of that level

+  3. Vertical Order traversal ( Using map )
+     This is an interesting problem frequently asked in coding interviews.
+[Watch this video](https://youtu.be/x6oAGPNqGzY) and learn how to solve such problems.

   #### Few important operations

   **maxDepth and minDepth**